MKA90/Capstone_Project_London_House_Price_Prediction/README.md

 # Predicting London House Prices Using Machine Learning

-Machine learning framework for predicting historical London residential property prices using structural, geographic, temporal, and historical transaction data.
+This project explores how machine learning can be used to predict historical residential property prices across the London housing market using structural, geographic, temporal, and historical transaction data.

-Built using over 418,000 London property transactions spanning from 1995–2024, this project explores:
+Using over 418,000 London property transactions spanning from 1995–2024, the project investigates:
 - exploratory data analysis (EDA),
 - feature engineering,
 - ensemble machine learning,